 Esther Landa was born in 1912.
-She is well-known for her contributions to education and social welfare.
-Esther Landa is a Utah women's rights activist who is also active in various Jewish organizations and in the antinuclear movement.
+She was well-known for her contributions to education and social welfare.
+Esther Landa was a Utah women's rights activist who was also active in various Jewish organizations and in the antinuclear movement.
 Her many titles include: President of the National Council of Jewish Women, Vice Chairman of the Utah State Board of Education, Co-founder of Project Head Start in Utah, Director of Women's programs in the Division of Continuing Education at the University of Utah, and leader in Utah's International Women's Year Conference in 1977.

 Oral Histories featuring Esther Landa

 - Esther Landa, Salt Lake City, Utah : an interview by Fred Buchanan - This oral history discusses Landa's experiences as a Jewish child in Salt Lake City.
 It also contains detailed information about her campaigns for Salt Lake City School Board.
 Landa discusses the launch of the Head Start program and the teacher strike in Salt Lake City in 1964.
 She also recalls her election to the Utah State Board of Education, and issues with bussing children to different neighborhoods.
 After the transcript of the interview, additional primary source documents and letters related to Landa's campaign and election to school board are also included.